Settling the Score with Mr. Zoldan

 “Because I won’t do that to him!”
 The words tore out of me.
 “I’m not going to let him read something like that, from me.
 You have no idea what’s in there.
 His business, his family, everything.
 It’s vicious.
 It’s poison.”

-“Better I insult him to his face for a whole day than let him read that letter once.
+“Better I insult him to his face than let him read that.
 Things like that… they stick.
-They rot inside you.
-They don’t leave.
-They take something with them.”
+They rot your insides, they never leave”.

-The car door clicked open behind me.
+The car door clicked and opened behind me.
 Zoldan stepped out.

 “I’m coming!”
 I called over my shoulder.
 “One second, this is important!”